-(3) The Appeal Committee shall determine the appeal after consideration of the student's academic record, his/her application for special permission to re-enrol, and the stated grounds of appeal.
-In exceptional circumstances, the Appeal Committee may require the student to appear in person.
+(4) The Appeal Committee shall determine appeals after consideration of each appellant's academic record, application for special permission to re-enrol, and stated grounds of appeal.
+In particular circumstances, the Appeal Committee may require students to appear in person.